oeway/DRFNS/README.md

 This is a fork of [DRFNS](https://github.com/PeterJackNaylor/DRFNS) to demonstrate how deep learning models can be easily deployed with [ImJoy.io](https://imjoy.io).

-This is modified version only support training on synthetic data, for real data, please refer to the [original repository](https://github.com/PeterJackNaylor/DRFNS).
+This modified version only support training on synthetic data, for real data, please refer to the [original repository](https://github.com/PeterJackNaylor/DRFNS).

 # Run DRFNS-Lite with ImJoy.io